2010 to 2020: US Jobs and Employment change projections by industry

 Construction: Employment in construction is expected to rise 33 percent by 2020, adding about 1.8 million jobs.
 All areas of construction are projected to contribute to the rapid job growth.
 The construction industry was hit hard by the recession, losing 2.2 million jobs from 2006 to 2010.
 Despite the fast projected growth rate, employment in the industry is not expected to recover to its pre-recession level by 2020.

 Mining, quarrying, and oil and gas extraction: Employment in mining, quarrying, and oil and gas extraction is projected to increase by 4 percent over the 2010–20 decade.
-Oil and gas extraction and nonmetallic mineral mining and quarrying are expected to account for nearly all of the job growth in this industry, with growth rates of 15 percent and 14 percent, respectively.
+Oil and gas extraction and nonmetallic mineral mining and quarrying are expected to account for nearly all of the job growth in this industry.
 Coal and metal ore mining are expected to decline as support activities for mining is projected to experience little or no growth.
-Declining employment in these industries is attributable mainly to technology gains that boost worker productivity.

 Agriculture, forestry, fishing, and hunting: Overall employment in agriculture, forestry, fishing, and hunting is expected to decrease by 4 percent.
 Employment is projected to continue to decline because of rising costs of production, more consolidation, and increases in productivity.
 Within this sector, the only industry that is expected to add jobs is logging.